devops-exer/shift-left-exer/README.md

 ## Issues that need to be 'shifted left' by the workflow

 Here are some of the issues with the implementation.
-Create a failing workflow for any _two_ of them:
+Create a failing workflow for at least _two_ of them:

 - **Duplication**.
 The code repeats a check in every interface.
 The problem here is duplication - an update will trigger multiple modifications.
 Your workflow must fail due to code-duplication, so that developers would need to address this for the pipe to pass.
 - **Coverage**.
 Error conditions are not covered by the tests.
 That means an improper error handling will get detected only when the end-user encounters the error.
 Make a pipe that will fail due to lack of test-coverage.